 If you’re booking with Airbnb, feel free to over-communicate with your host so they can help meet your needs.
 If you’re planning on simply using the room to crash and would rather skip the pleasantries, they can give you your space.

 As a host myself, I love knowing a guest’s expectations so I can either prep some personalized restaurant recommendations, or, give their space and just let them rest upon arrival.

 Book “Experiences” With Airbnb

 Airbnb now also offers experiences in addition to lodging–where local guides can take you on cheese tasting tours or teach you how to cook local fare.
 We took advantage of this on our trip to Paris.
-We got a tour of the city on a golf cart, and ended up in a local bar tasting cheese.
+We got a tour of the city on a golf cart and ended up in a local bar tasting cheese.
 We even got a bottle of his favorite wine to take back to our room.

 In Barcelona, we took a winery tour with a local in a gorgeous jeep, that ended with a picnic.
-Our guide had been born and raised in the wine country of Barcelona that mainly produces sparkling wines, cavass, and it was honestly the highlight of our trip!
+Our guide had been born and raised in the wine country of Barcelona which mainly produces sparkling wines, cavass, and it was honestly the highlight of our trip!

 Airbnb can be a place to crash, a place to live like a local, or a friend you didn’t know you had in a place you’ve never been–the adventure is up to you!

 If you really want to maximize your travel rewards check out Ultimate Guide to Credit Card Travel Rewards series.